Cherokee County, North Carolina: 20th century to present

+From at least 2008 until 2017, the Cherokee County Department of Social Services separated children from parents without involving courts, causing some children to be placed in dangerous conditions including abuse and sexual violence after parents lost access.
+The children and their families sued, causing Cherokee County more than $50 million in costs related to lawsuits.
+The lawsuits led to higher property taxes in the county to pay the settlement.

 In 2014, the U.S. Forest Service made the decision to close Hanging Dog Campground in Nantahala National Forest.
+In 2016, Cherokee County voters approved a measure allowing the sale of alcoholic beverages in unincorporated areas, ending its status as a dry county.
+Cherokee County Search and Rescue started in 2022.
 A proposal to open a 1,200-acre state park at the site was dismissed by the North Carolina Department of Natural and Cultural Resources in 2023, as officials said the project would cost more than $20 million.
 In 2025, Cherokee County's board of commissioners unanimously approved a petition to the federal government stating that the U.S. Forest Service owns too much land in the county, restricting private and commercial development, particularly along Hiwassee Lake.
 The petition further stated that the Forest Service is incapable of maintaining its property, hampering wildfire control, and it called on the agency to loosen logging restrictions.
 Lastly, the commission called for the Forest Service to relinquish property for a state park in the county.
+In 2026, commissioners reluctantly rescinded the petition after several thousand people signed a protest against converting public land to be used for commercial development.
+However, commissioners continued to call for the Forest Service to provide land on Hiwassee Lake for a state park.
 Tourism has become a major industry for Cherokee County.
 As of 2024, the tourism industry employs more than 600 people in the county and generates more than $100 million in annual visitor spending.
+In 2025, Cherokee County had the most growth in visitor spending of any county in North Carolina.